BBN-Q/BBN-QDSP-X6/README.md

 IODELAY placement.
 ISE is messing up reading the constraints and ``Rerun All`` all seems to fix the issue.

+## Version Tag Registers

+ISE does not support pre synthesis hooks so you must manually source `scripts/update_version_generics.tcl` to update the generics that will get written to the version registers.

 ## Software Driver

 The firmware works with a C-API driver [libx6](https://github.com/BBN-Q/libx6).